Reda-H/gemography_backend_challenge/README.md

 ## For the reviewer

 - I did now know what to do for repositories that contain the value 'null' as language and have considered it the same as for a language.
+- I have used Express to build the API for clean start.

 ---
 ## Requirements